cp6/my-idlers/README.md

 [Cloud Five Limited](https://cloud-v.net/) for providing the hosting for demo installation.

-## 2.1.1 changes (19th June 2022):
+## 2.1.2 changes (19th July 2022):

+* Added YABs compare page
-* Added compatability for YABs version v2022-06-11
+* Added caching for YABs
-* Added Create, Update and Delete servers with API
-* Added Update pricing with API
+* Added LabelsAssigned model
+* Updated Server model to use relationships
+* Updated Shared model to use relationships
-* Updated YABs compatible versions check
+* Updated Shared model to use caching
+* Updated Table model to have table name defined
+* Fixed server compare initial selection
+* Fixed switch in getIpForDomain()

 ## Requires